Algeria closes private TV channel over Islamist's comments

 The channel’s management could not be reached for comment.

-Mezrag spent the 1990s in the mountains fighting the military before surrendering in a truce.
+Mezrag spent the 1990s in the mountains fighting the military before surrending in a truce.
 An estimated 200,000 people died during that decade in a war between Islamists and the army.

-All private television channels in Algeria are based abroad and need authorization from the government to start operating in the North African country.
+All private television channels in Algeria are based abroad and need authorisation from the government to start operating in the North African country.
+(Reporting by Hamid Ould Ahmed; Editing by Alison Williams)